 New Cuyama is a tiny town located in the state of California.
 With a population of 542 people and just one neighborhood, New Cuyama is the 794th largest community in California.

-When you are in New Cuyama, you'll notice that it is more blue-collar than most other communities in America.
-43.97% of New Cuyama’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, New Cuyama is generally considered to be a blue-collar town.
+43.97% of the New Cuyama workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, New Cuyama is a town of managers, construction workers and builders, and service providers.
 There are especially a lot of people living in New Cuyama who work in management occupations (21.55%), farm management occupations (9.91%), and food service (9.48%).

 Another important characteristic of New Cuyama is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.